School Holiday Fun with a Purpose

 These September holidays, we ran a couple workshops aimed at getting our local youth out of the house and off devices - just like how it used to be in the good ole days.

-Jay ran her fortnightly sewing workshop but during the school holidays she opened it up for the local kids to have the opportunity to learn a new skill and create something awesome from recycled fabrics that would have other wise ended up in landfill.
+Jay ran her fortnightly sewing workshop but during the school holidays she opened it up for local kids to have the opportunity to learn a new skill and create something awesome from recycled fabrics that would have other wise ended up in landfill.

 The kids enjoyed snacks in between stitches and stuffing, and the room was filled to the brim with laughter and banter.
-We as hosts thoroughly enjoyed having such young and fun energy over at Boundary that fine morning.
+We as hosts thoroughly enjoyed having young and fun energy over at Boundary that fine morning.

 Sowing Butterfly Pea seeds in our Ko’anga Nursery at 41 Boundary Road, Clover Park

-We ended up sowing a variety of flowers - marigolds, alyssum, marshmallow… all easy to grow flowers, edible but also beneficial to any garden in terms of biodiversity, companion planting, bringing pollinators etc. besides bringing colour and beauty.
-Our kids loved the fact that we were growing for families in need, especially after seeing lots of people going without right in their neighbourhood.
+We ended up sowing a variety of flowers - marigolds, alyssum, marshmallow… all easy to grow flowers, edible but also beneficial to any garden in terms of biodiversity, companion planting, bringing pollinators in etc. besides bringing colour and beauty.
+Our kids loved the fact that we were growing for families in need, especially after seeing lots of people going without right in their neighbourhoods.
 It’s easy to feel powerless in those situations as kids, but coming to our workshop with that greater purpose really felt good and made it worth it to them.

 Jay’s sewing workshops also run fortnightly if you’d like to come along, make a new friend and sew something awesome.